highnet/Tiny-React-MD3/README.md

 ## Feedback
 If you have any feedback, please reach out to me at joaquintelleria@gmail.com.
 I hope you find this project useful and interesting.
-If you have any feedback, suggestions or questions, please feel free to contact me.
+If you have any feedback, suggestions, or questions, please feel free to contact me.